assegaf/siptowhatsapp/README.md

 # Interconnection With Your SIP Server ( READ THIS !!!! before you have idea of something )
 For inter connecting sip2wa to your ip pbx server or someone called it softswitch, this is what you need :

-You need to provide SIP User/Credential in your sip server :
+You need to provide SIP User/Credential in your sip server to us if you want demo interconnection to us (with sip2wa) :

 Public IP Address: eg. 103.100.1.XX